How Food and Nutrition May Support Respiratory Health

 Frequently Asked Questions (FAQs)

-Can food cure asthma?
-Dietary and lifestyle changes can help reduce symptoms but are not a replacement for prescribed medication.
+Can food influence asthma symptoms?
+Dietary and lifestyle changes may help support the symptoms in this case, but are not a replacement for prescribed medication.

 Are herbal teas safe?
-Most herbal teas are gentle, but some interact with medications or are unsuitable during pregnancy.
+Most herbal teas are considered mild, but the effect may vary, or some may interact with medications or are unsuitable during pregnancy.
 Always consult your healthcare provider before starting any herbal regimen.

 How soon will I notice changes?
 Some people notice improvement within weeks; others take months.
 Consistency, good sleep, stress management, and avoiding triggers matter most.